PhD loans are available in 2025/26 to help Doctoral students living in England or Wales pay for their course fees and living expenses

 What other PhD funding is available?

-Remember that PhD loans cannot be combined with other public funding such as Research Council studentships or NHS funding.
+Remember that PhD loans cannot be combined with other public funding, such as Research Council studentships or NHS funding.

-PhD loans in Wales
+Are PhD loans available in Wales?

-If your course started in 2023/24, you can apply for a loan of up to £28,395.
+If your course started in 2024/25, you can apply for a loan of up to £28,655.

-Doctoral funding in Scotland and Northern Ireland
+Can I receive Doctoral funding in Scotland or Northern Ireland ?

-PhD loans are not currently available in Scotland and Northern Ireland, but there are other options you can pursue in order to fund your education.
+No. PhD loans are not currently available in Scotland and Northern Ireland, but there are other options you can pursue in order to fund your education.

 For instance, organisations such as Student Information Scotland and the Department for the Economy (DfE) provide details of the PhD scholarships available to residents of Scotland and Northern Ireland respectively.